 - What environmental issues and handling will the final product be exposed to?

 All of these will influence your selection of the optimal PCB Surface Finish for your project.

 Let’s explore a few of the more common surface finishes and their general use applications:

 Hot Air Solder Leveling (HASL) – Leaded and Lead-Free

 HASL Finish is the predominant ‘leaded’ surface finish used in the industry.

 HASL stands for Hot Air Solder Leveling.
-This finish requires the circuit boards to be immersed in a tin/lead alloy.
+The circuit boards must be immersed in a tin/lead alloy for this finish.
 ‘Air knives’ then remove the excess solder by blowing hot air across the surface of the board.

 HASL Finish has many advantages when using the printed circuit assembly (PCA) process.
 It is one of the least expensive surface finishes available and the surface finish remains solderable through multiple reflow, wash, and storage cycles.
 For an In-circuit test (ICT), a HASL Finish automatically covers the test pads and vias with solder.
 However, the flatness, or coplanarity, of the surface is poor when compared to available alternatives.
 This considerably bumpy finish is not only an aesthetic issue, but can also be problematic when sending your boards to assembly.
 However, it’s corrosion resistance and testability are excellent.